roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  As I got back to the room, and stared at the box, I wondered if I should open it.
 I was still recovering from the last gift she sent me.
 But I knew, deep down, that I just had to know.
 I would never be able to not know what was inside.

  Taking a letter opener, I sliced one of the seams and unwrapped the paper, revealing a cardboard box underneath.
 Slicing the tape holding the lid of the box shut, I took a deep breath and pulled the box open.
-Report_Story #6